 The most visited region in Croatia, Istria is a heart-shaped peninsula located in the northern Adriatic.

-Istria is rolling hills, charming hilltop towns, colorful coastal towns, rocky coast, vineyards, and olive groves.
-Many visitors compared it with Tuscany, and sometimes call it “Tuscany with colors”.
-More about Istria …
+Moreover, Istria is rolling hills, charming hilltop towns, colorful coastal towns, rocky coasts, vineyards, and olive groves.
+Above all, Istria is a great place to visit in Croatia for foodies.

-Dalmatian Coast stretches from Zadar in the north to Peljesac peninsula in the south.
+Vera comes from Dalmatia, and Dalmatia is very close to our hearts.
+Dalmatian Coast stretches from Zadar in the north to the Peljesac peninsula in the south.

-Dalmatia is rugged mountains, pebbly beaches, hidden coves and bays, dramatic landscapes, thousands islands, UNESCO's world heritage sites (5 out of 7 are in Dalmatia), national parks (4 out of 8 are located along Dalmatian Coast), and ancient towns.
-More about Dalmatian Coast …
+Above all, Dalmatia is rugged mountains, pebbly beaches, hidden coves and bays, dramatic landscapes, thousands of islands, UNESCO's world heritage sites (5 out of 7 are in Dalmatia), national parks (4 out of 8 are located along the Dalmatian Coast), and ancient towns.

-Croatian side of the Adriatic is dotted with thousand islands, islets and reefs.
-Only a small number of them are inhabited.
+The Croatian side of the Adriatic is dotted with a thousand islands, islets, and reefs.
+However, only a small number of them are inhabited.

-But each island is a world for itself.
-Some offer a very laid back vibe, some are perfect family destinations, some attract young and restless.
-Read more about Croatian Islands …
+But furthermore, each island is a world for itself.
+In other words, some islands offer a very laid-back vibe, some are perfect family destinations, and some attract the young and restless.

-The southernmost part of Croatia, Dubrovnik Riviera stretches from the Peljesac peninsula to Konavle.
+The southernmost part of Croatia, Dubrovnik Riviera stretches from the Peljesac peninsula to Konavle south of Dubrovnik.

-Dubrovnik Riviera is history and culture, salt pans, wonderful architecture, preserved coast, vineyards, citrus and orange orchards, scenic roads, fresh seafood and lovely beaches.
-More about Dubrovnik Riviera …
+First of all, Dubrovnik Riviera is history and culture, salt pans, wonderful architecture, preserved coast, vineyards, citrus and orange orchards, scenic roads, fresh seafood, and lovely beaches.

-A Croatian capital town, Zagreb is the largest town in Croatia, administrative, and economical center of the country.
+A Croatian capital town, Zagreb is the largest town in Croatia, but also an administrative, and economic center of the country.

-Zagreb are myths and legends, river Sava, hills of Kaptol and Gric, buzzing caffes with street-side terraces, lovely restaurants, cool hostels, clubbing, its green spaces, parks and forests.
-More about Zagreb …
+Zagreb is above all myths and legends, river Sava, hills of Kaptol and Gric, buzzing cafes with street-side terraces, lovely restaurants, cool hostels, clubbing, green spaces, parks, and forests.

 The least visited part of Croatia, these two continental regions are perfect for those in search of peace and quiet.